Nyesha loves writing about cooking/recipes, restaurants, movies, weddings, and poetry.

 A homemade dish of beef lasagna

 There are many different types of lasagna recipes available.
-Since beef lasagna is already a very rich dish, I try to incorporate healthier options among the ingredients used to make it.
+Since beef lasagna is already a very rich dish, I try to incorporate healthier options among the ingredients used to make this tasty food.

 - I almost always make beef lasagna with whole wheat and/or whole grain pasta not white pasta.